wahern/phf/README.md

 * SOFLAGS: Flags needed to build dynamic library.
 * LOFLAGS: Flags needed to build loadable module.
 Normally should be the same as SOFLAGS, except on OS X.
+* LIBS: Library dependencies.
+Normally empty, but see the section Avoiding C++ Dependencies.

 #### Avoiding C++ Dependencies